tjwodud04/Books-and-other-stuffs/README.md

-This repo is all my efforts of studies for programming (Actively commit since 2019)
+This repo is trails of studies for programming (Actively commit since 2019)

 ### Short Info